dewi-alliance/hotspot-manufacturers/template.md

 * How many radio modules/ concentrators can you procure?

 ## Proof of Identity
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from Helium Inc or DeWi board members.
-This will be attested and publicly confirmed by those representatives, e.g. as GitHub comments.
+This will be attested and publicly confirmed by those representatives.
 Contact details for this will be provided after your application is submitted on GitHub.

 ## Budget & Capital (required)